amazon-archives/aws-week-in-review/README.md

 In the early days of AWS, Jeff Barr wrote the Week in Review each week.
 Initially this took just 5 or 10 minutes, but as the pace of innovation quickened and the size of the AWS community grew, Jeff sometimes spent 4 or 5 hours finding and formatting the content.

-The new model, introducd in August of 2016, is crowdsourced.
+The new model, introduced in August of 2016, is crowdsourced.
 AWS fans, users, bloggers, and partners are all invited to contribute to the project and to the AWS Week in Review.

 **Content & Style Guidelines**